eonil/swift-codeview-v5/README.md

 - Aims for best maintainanceability.
 Simplicity over performance.
 - Aims "good enough" performance.
 Not best performance.
 - No word-wrap.
-- No "complete" IME support.
+- No "complete" level of IME support.
 I implemented IME support, but do not invest much time on it.

 - Unidirectional I/O. User input simply gets delivered to main loop and makes change in data source, and changed source will be delivered